-This 3-year (minimum) full-time or part-time course is offered by the Faculty of Science, Engineering and Technology and is available at Hobart and Launceston.
+This 3-year (minimum) full-time or part-time course is offered by the Faculty of Science, Engineering and Technology and is available at Hobart and Launceston though students must relocate to Hobart after first year to continue with Zoology units.
 The main intake to the Bachelor of Science is February, however a mid-year intake in July is also available.
 Interested students would study a major or minor in Zoology.

 73Q Bachelor of Natural Environment and Wilderness Studies

 The Bachelor of Natural Environment and Wilderness Studies (min 3 yrs) is for students who are interested in gaining a wide interdisciplinary understanding of natural environments and wilderness and developing knowledge, skills and techniques that are useful in employment or other activities related to natural environments and wilderness.
 Student can elect to study a reverse major in Zoology.

 K3S Bachelor of Marine and Antarctic ScienceThis three-year full-time or six-year part-time course brings together the Bachelor of Antarctic Science and Bachelor of Marine Science into a single award.
 The program is arranged around three areas: Marine Biology, Policy and Governance and Physical Sciences.
 Upon completion of the course students will have the capacity to plan and execute research projects associated with the above, and/or be capable of making decisions in science or policy-related areas.

 (For Higher Degrees by Research, see the Graduate Research website)

 S4E Bachelor of Science with Honours